MortenHarding/rss3270cli/README.md

-This file is part of https://github.com/MortenHarding/rss3270cli/ Copyright 2025 by Morten Harding, licensed under the MIT license.
-See LICENSE in the project root for license information.
+This file is part of https://github.com/MortenHarding/rss3270cli/

+Copyright 2025 by Morten Harding, licensed under the MIT license.

-It is based on example5 of https://github.com/racingmars/go3270/ Copyright 2025 by Matthew R. Wilson and the code in https://github.com/ErnieTech101/rss3270svr Copyright ErnieTech101
+It is based on example5 of https://github.com/racingmars/go3270/

+Copyright 2025 by Matthew R. Wilson

+and the code in https://github.com/ErnieTech101/rss3270svr

+Copyright ErnieTech101

 # A simple RSS proxy for TN3270 emulators
-This is a proxy server for use with **3270 (TN3270)** emulators that displays an RSS feeds on a 24×80 style “green screen”, using the `racingmars/go3270` library.
+This is a proxy server for use with **3270 (TN3270)** emulators that displays an RSS feed on a 24×80 style “green screen”, using the `racingmars/go3270` library.

 ---
 ## Features